RevealBi/sdk-samples-redshift/server/java/readme.md

 ## Dependencies

-The essential dependencies for a Java application is the Reveal SDK depenency:
+The essential dependencies for a Java application is the Reveal SDK depenency (be sure to use the latest [version](https://help.revealbi.io/web/release-notes/):

 ```xml
 <groupId>com.server</groupId>